fkleon/pybricks-ble/README.md

 * `lint`: Lint the code base.
 * `typecheck`: Type-check the code base.

-Aternatively, use `pip` for an editable installation of this library:
+Alternatively, use `pip` for an editable installation of this library:

 ```
 pip install -e '.[dev]'